 Substantially all employees of the Company participate in employee benefit plans sponsored by the Ultimate Parent.
-The pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.
-The U.S. Qualified Plan ceased future benefit accruals after December 31, 2010.
-The Morgan Stanley Supplemental Executive Retirement and Excess Plan (the "SREP") ceased future accruals of benefits after September 30, 2014.
+The U.S. pension plan has generally ceased future benefit accruals.
+The pension plans generally provide pension benefits based on each eligible employee's years of credited service and on compensation levels specified in the plans.